ricoshin/learn2sample/README.md

 SIGINT(^C) and SIGTSTOP(^Z) will be intercepted by utils.utils.SignalCatcher.

 Both will be used for debugging or log control.
-Use SIGQUIT(^\) for terminate the process.
+Use SIGQUIT(^\) to terminate the process.